arturoeanton/go-r2lang/README.md

 ---

 **R2Lang** is a dynamic, interpreted programming language written in Go.
-It's designed to be simple, intuitive, and powerful, with a syntax heavily inspired by JavaScript and first-class support for **Behavior-Driven Development (BDD)**.
+It's designed to be simple, intuitive, and powerful, with a syntax heavily inspired by JavaScript and first-class support for **comprehensive unit testing**.

 Whether you're writing automation scripts, building a web API, or creating a robust testing suite, R2Lang provides the tools you need in a clean and readable package.